 You're trying to get pregnant

-Another main difference between regular multivitamins and prenatal vitamins is that prenatals contain much more iron.
+As mentioned earlier, prenatals aren’t just for a pregnant woman.
+With that in mind, a major difference between regular multivitamins and prenatal vitamins is that prenatals contain much more iron.
 If you have issues with anemia, this extra iron can help.
 The Mayo Clinic warns, however, that too much iron can be dangerous, so consult with your health care provider if you notice side effects after taking prenatal vitamins.

 You're vegetarian or have other dietary restrictions